nextflow-io/nextflow/docs/amazons3.md

 More information regarding [AWS Security Credentials](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) are available in the AWS documentation.

-### IAM roles with Amazon EC2 instances
+### IAM roles with AWS EC2 instances

 When running your pipeline in an EC2 instance, IAM roles can be used to grant access to AWS resources.

 In this scenario, you only need to launch the EC2 instance with an IAM role which includes the `AmazonS3FullAccess` policy.
 Nextflow will detect and automatically acquire the permission to access S3 storage, without any further configuration.

-Learn more about [Using IAM Roles to Delegate Permissions to Applications that Run on Amazon EC2](http://docs.aws.amazon.com/IAM/latest/UserGuide/roles-usingrole-ec2instance.html) in the Amazon documentation.
+Learn more about [Using IAM Roles to Delegate Permissions to Applications that Run on AWS EC2](http://docs.aws.amazon.com/IAM/latest/UserGuide/roles-usingrole-ec2instance.html) in the AWS documentation.

 ## China regions